-Conor is a TCD graduate and is currently in his second year of the programme in Madrid, having spent his first year in Amsterdam.
+Conor is a TCD graduate and is currently in his third year of the programme in Madrid, having spent his first year in Amsterdam.
 Spain is a growing market for Jameson, so we caught up with him to see what BA life in beautiful Espagne was really like!

 I´m from Dublin, studied TSM French & Spanish in TCD, graduating in 2016, and I´m my second year of the Jameson Graduate Programme.